-Root user in Mac OS X is special user, different than administrator and has high privileges and rights to make any type of change to the system.
-If you forgot the password of Mac OS X Root user, see how to recover Root password using different methods in Mac OS X. In this guide you will see how to reset OS X root user password using Terminal app or with the help of OS X boot DVD disc.
+Root user in Mac OS is an individual user, different than administrators and has exclusive rights and powers to make any change to the system.
+If you forgot the password of Mac OS Root user, see how to recover Root password using different methods in Mac OS.
+In this guide, you will see how to reset or change root user password using the Directory Utilities, from the Terminal app or with the help of a boot DVD.

-- Navigate to Applications > Utilities and launch Terminal
+- Click Finder icon on the dock and Navigate to Applications > Utilities and launch Terminal

-- Copy and paste the following command in Terminal and hit Enter
+- Copy and paste or just type the following command in the Terminal window and hit enter/return

 sudo passwd root

-It asks for your password so enter the password of your current login and press Enter
+It asks for your password, so enter the password of your current login and press enter/return.

-- Now it asks to enter a New password for Root user, type new password and hit Enter
+- Now it asks to set a New password for Root user, type new password and hit enter/return.

-Use installation CD of Mac OS X to boot your Mac and through Reset Password option set a new password for Root.
+Use installation DVD of Mac OS X to boot your Mac and through Reset Password option set a new password for Root.